MicrosoftDocs/windows-iotcore-docs/windows-iotcore/learn-about-hardware/ArduinoWiringProjectGuide.md

 Complete one of the "Wiring" samples on the [Samples Page](https://developer.microsoft.com/en-us/windows/iot/samples), or build your own project!
 Any of the samples we've created that are written using Arduino Wiring will be listed like so: [Blinky (Wiring)](https://developer.microsoft.com/en-us/windows/iot/samples/helloblinkybackgroundwiring).
 Blinky, the cononical "Hello World" project for IoT projects, is a great place to start for your first project!

 ### Create a new Project
+1. Open Visual Studio.

+2. Select File -> New -> Project...

+3. From the dialogue that appears, choose:
-Open Visual Studio.
-Select File -> New Project -> Visual C++ -> Windows -> Windows IoT Core -> Arduino Wiring Application for Windows IoT Core
+Visual C++ -> Windows -> Windows IoT Core -> Arduino Wiring Application for Windows IoT Core
+(might appear instead as)
+Visual C++ -> Windows IoT Core -> Arduino Wiring Application for Windows IoT Core

 ![App Create](../media/ArduinoWiring/appcreate.png)